USS PC-1137: Career

 On 4 March, PC-1137 set a course for Pearl Harbor.
 She arrived at Oahu on 13 March and began a seven-week repair period during which she was converted to a combat communications control ship.
 She completed repairs and conversion near the end of the first week in May and then spent the following week in amphibious training exercises at Maui.
 On 21 May, PC-1137 put to sea with LST Flotilla 35 en route to the Mariana Islands.
 She arrived at Saipan on 10 June and reported for duty as a convoy escort.
 For the remainder of the war, she made the convoy run between the Marianas and Okinawa in support of the final campaign of World War II and conducted anti-submarine patrols out of Apra Harbor, Guam.
 On 20 August, five days after the cessation of hostilities, she was officially reclassified a combat communications control ship, PCC-1137.
 After a repair period in late August and early September, the ship departed Guam on 20 September, bound for Japan and duty in the occupation forces there.

 She arrived in Tokyo Bay on 25 September and joined TG 53.4.
 The submarine chaser operated in Japanese waters with the occupation forces until the beginning of 1946.
-After several months service in the Central Pacific, notably at Truk, Eniwetok, and Guam, she departed Eniwetok to return to the United States.
+After several months of service in the Central Pacific, notably at Truk, Eniwetok, and Guam, she departed Eniwetok to return to the United States.

 The ship made a six-day stopover at Pearl Harbor and then continued on to the west coast, arriving in Astoria, Oregon, on 27 May.
 She began the inactivation process immediately and was decommissioned on 10 August.
 Berthed with the Columbia River Group, Pacific Reserve Fleet, PCC-1137 lay idle during the remaining 12 years and six months of her Navy career.
 On 15 February 1956, she received the name Worthington, one she wore for only three years.
 On 29 May 1959, her name was struck from the Navy list; and later, she was sold for scrapping.